Improved list-decodability of random linear binary codes: Introduction

 \subsection{Notation}

-Throughout most of the paper, we are interested in binary codes $\cC \subseteq \FF_2^n$ of \em block length \em $n$.
-The \em dimension \em of a code $\cC$ is defined as $k = \log_2|\cC|$, and the \em rate \em is the ratio $k/n$.
-We say that a binary code is \em linear \em if it forms a linear subspace of $\FF_2^n$.
-We define a \em random linear binary code of rate $R$ \em to be the span of $k = Rn$ independently random vectors $b_1,\ldots, b_k \in \FF_2^n$.\footnote{We note that this definition is slightly different than the standard definition, which is a uniformly random subspace of dimension $k$.
+We use standard Landau notation $O(\cdot), \Omega(\cdot), \Theta(\cdot)$.
+We use the notation $\Omega_{x}(\cdot)$ to mean that a multiplicative factor depending on the variable(s) $x$ is suppressed.
+Throughout most of the paper, we are interested in binary codes $\mathcal{C} \subseteq \mathbb{F}_2^n$ of \em block length \em $n$.
+The \em dimension \em of a code $\mathcal{C}$ is defined as $k = \log_2|\mathcal{C}|$, and the \em rate \em is the ratio $k/n$.
+We say that a binary code is \em linear \em if it forms a linear subspace of $\mathbb{F}_2^n$.
+We define a \em random linear binary code of rate $R$ \em to be the span of $k = Rn$ independently random vectors $b_1,\ldots, b_k \in \mathbb{F}_2^n$.\footnote{We note that this definition is slightly different than the standard definition, which is a uniformly random subspace of dimension $k$.
 However, our definition is easier to work with.
 Furthermore, since uniformly random $b_1,\ldots,b_k$ have rank strictly less than $k$ with probability at most $2^{-(n-k)}$, and since each dimension $k$ code is represented in the same number of ways, our results hold also for the more standard definition.}